Banyuls-sur-Mer: Economy

 For nearly two centuries, the smuggling of goods to and from Spain was a major activity in Banyuls-sur-Mer.
 Depending on the needs of the time, salt, tobacco, silver, sugar, rice, textiles, and leather were smuggled through this city, almost always with impunity.
 Otherwise the inhabitants lived mainly from fishing and viticulture.
 Nowadays, tourism stemming from the wine industry plays a significant economic role in the town, notably for delicious and rare red dessert wines.
 Under the Collioure appellation, the town is also a centre of quality dry reds, rosés and whites, with a number of producers of naturally sweet wines.

-George Orwell and his wife Eileen had a holiday in Banyuls-sur-Mer directly after leaving Spain, then in the throes of its civil war, in July 1937.
-Their holiday was not a success.
-As he noted, Orwell found the place 'a bore and a disappointment'.
-It was chilly weather, a persistent wind blew off the sea, the water was dull and choppy....